2025 President-Elect The Menopause Society

 Dr. Kinney specializes in the diagnosis and treatment of many complex voice changes that occur with hormonal fluctuations and hormone therapy.
 She works in close concert with ENT (ears, nose, throat) specialists who are dedicated to voice issues.

-Premenstrual Vocal Syndrome is characterized by vocal fatigue, decreased range, and loss of certain harmonics.
-The syndrome usually starts 4–5 days before menstruation and can cause tissue congestion in the vocal cords (the same way we feel congestion in our breast and pelvic tissues before the menstrual period).
+Premenstrual Vocal Syndrome is characterized by vocal fatigue, decreasedvocal range, and loss of certain harmonics.
+The syndrome usually starts 4–5 days before menstruation and can cause tissue congestion in the vocal cords (the same way we feel congestion in our breast and pelvic tissues before the menstrual period.)

-Hormone changes during the month can also cause a decrease muscle tone so voice professionals lose control over sustained notes.
+Hormone changes during the month can also cause a decrease in muscle tone, and can cause voice professionals lose control over sustained notes.

-Treatments include vitamins, minerals, and medications that help decrease fluid build up and congestion but avoid tissue drying.
-Female hormones can be recommended as well.
+Treatments include vitamins, minerals and medications that help decrease fluid build- up and congestion but avoid tissue drying.
+Female hormones may be recommended as well.

 Treatments includes hormone therapy for some individuals.